What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 The short answer: Lyocell is a fibre made from wood pulp using a production process so efficient it recycles 99.5% of its chemicals.
 It's naturally softer than polyester, more moisture-intelligent than cotton, and significantly more resistant to the bacteria that cause odour.
 For activewear specifically, it addresses almost everything synthetic fabrics get wrong.

-Where Lyocell Comes From
+What Lyocell Is and Where It Comes From

 Lyocell is a man-made fibre, but derived from a natural source: wood pulp from fast-growing trees — typically eucalyptus, beech, or pine — cultivated on certified sustainable plantations.
 The wood pulp is dissolved in a non-toxic solvent, pushed through fine spinnerets to form fibres, then solidified into the finished material.